The Ultimate Guide to a Serengeti Safari

 • The time of year you want to travel.

 • Flying or driving between camps and lodges.
-Flying is more expensive for two travelers but gives you more time on safari.
+Flying is more expensive for two travellers but gives you more time on safari.
 Driving allows you to establish a good rapport with one driver-guide throughout your trip.

 • Extra activities you want to add to your itinerary, e.g. guided walks, spa treatments, hot-air balloon safaris and cultural tours.